igwgames/create-nes-game/docs/README.md

 # create-nes-game

-**Note**: I'm still putting the finishing touches on this thing; feel free to use it, and please reach out if you hit any issues!
-I'm very open to fixing issues.

 create-nes-game is a command line tool that creates a simple hello world game for the NES, alongside all build tools you need, and a ready-to-go emulator.